greg-raven/Department-21/_posts/2016-02-02-bizarre-laws-still-on-the-books.md

 Pennsylvania: It is illegal to tell a fortune teller where to dig for buried treasure.

-Rhode Island: Biting off someone’s limb will result in 1 – 20 years in prison.
+Rhode Island: Biting off someone's limb will result in 1 – 20 years in prison.

 South Carolina: Horses must not be kept in bathtubs.